-3. Reports Involving Sexual Misconduct, Domestic Violence, Dating Violence and Stalking
+3. Reports Involving Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence and Sex - Based Stalking by a Student

-The University is committed to fostering a safe campus environment where sexual misconduct, domestic violence, dating violence, and stalking (based upon sex/gender) are unacceptable and are not tolerated.
-In keeping with this commitment, the University has implemented a policy prohibiting certain sexual conduct by a student against a student, the purpose of which is to protect the rights of a student making a complaint, as well as the rights of an accused student.
-Thus, reports of sexual misconduct, dating violence, domestic violence, and stalking by a student against a student will be governed by the University's Prohibited Sexual Conduct Policy and hearings shall be conducted by the hearing panel designated under that policy.
+The University is committed to fostering a safe campus environment where sexual harassment, sexual misconduct, domestic violence, dating violence, and sex-based stalking are unacceptable and are not tolerated.
+In keeping with this commitment, the University has implemented a Prohibited Sexual Conduct Policy prohibiting such misconduct by a student or employee against a student, employee, or other person attempting to access a University program or activity.
+The purpose of the policy is to protect the rights of a victim, as well as the rights of a Respondent.
+Most reports of sexual harassment, sexual misconduct, dating violence, domestic violence, and sex-based stalking by a student against a student, employee, or other individual seeking to access a University activity or program will be investigated as required by the Prohibited Sexual Conduct Policy.
+Adjudications of responsibility shall meet the requirements of that policy as well as the Code.